 Plugged Air Filter on Your Zero Turn Mower

-Solution: To protect your zero turn mower engine from the negative impacts dirt can have on your engine, you not only need to always use an air filter, you must keep it clean.
+Solution: To protect your zero-turn mower engine from the negative impacts dirt can have on your engine, you not only need to always use an air filter, but you must also keep it clean.

 - Remove the air filter from the housing.
 If any dirt remains in the housing, wipe it out with a clean dry cloth.
 Be careful not to allow dirt to fall into the air intake.

 - Tap your air filter element against a solid surface to loosen and remove the dirt from your filter.
 Never use compressed air as this can damage the filter.

 - Hold your filter up to a light source to check for light shining through the paper.

 - Replace the air filter if you can’t see light shining through the paper.

 - Do not reuse the filter if you can’t see light.
 You must purchase a new air filter.

 - Reinstall the filter into the air filter housing and reinstall the cover.

 Bad or Old Fuel in Your Zero Turn Mower